Violence prevention and reduction

 NHS England has provided £8.4 million to all 11 Ambulance services for the procurement and evaluation of a three year body worn camera trial.
 Alongside this dedicated funding, an independent national evaluation partner has been commissioned to draft the independent evaluation of the rollout, feeding data and information into the analysis and evaluation.
 This will help determine if body worn cameras can help to reduce violence against NHS ambulance staff, and provide learning for other sectors around the implementation and operation of these cameras in NHS services.

 NHS England has commissioned the Association of Ambulance Chief Executives (AACE) to deliver a new Violence Prevention and Reduction Hub, specifically designed for NHS ambulance services.
-Initially funded for two years until May 2024, work has already commenced on a series of workstreams to support the ambulance sector’s efforts to improve staff safety.
+Initially funded for two years until May 2024, and extended to March 2025, work on a series of workstreams to support the ambulance sector’s efforts to improve staff safety is underway.
 These include:

 To learn more about this work on the Association of Ambulance Chief Executives website.

-#WorkWithoutFear was developed in collaboration with the Association of Ambulance Chief Executives (AACE), as a national communications campaign in response to the rising levels of verbal and physical violence against NHS ambulance personnel working in Emergency Operations Centre (EOC) and on the frontline when caring for patients.
+#WorkWithoutFear has been developed in collaboration with the Association of Ambulance Chief Executives (AACE), as a national communications campaign in response to the rising levels of verbal and physical violence against NHS ambulance personnel working in emergency operations centres (EOC) and on the frontline when caring for patients.

 Understanding the impact of violence on our workforce